Additional Information

 - If the projection is downscaled, the methodology used to downscale the model output

-It is difficult to generalize about these factors’ contributions to the overall range of model output, and thus to our uncertainty about future climate.
 The importance of the factors will vary by both spatial scale and the future time frame of the projection.
-But for temperature change for the Mountain West by the mid-21st century, the emissions scenario and the GCM’s representation of key processes tend to be most important.
+For temperature change for the Mountain West by the mid-21st century, the emissions scenario and the GCM’s representation of key processes tend to be most important.
 For precipitation change, the emissions scenario is less important, and the GCM’s representation of key processes and simulation of natural variability are more important.

 This also brings up another important point about uncertainty in climate projections: